 Imagine you're kneeling on the ground, waiting to be beheaded - if someone sliced your head clean off, it would shoot away from your body and tumble across the floor.
 So, the idea is, the assistant leaves a small flap of skin attached at the front of the neck to prevent runaway heads.

-A botched beheading or bloody mess was, understandably, considered sloppy, crude work; the gut pain was so excruciating the beheading was a welcome reprieve.
+A botched beheading or bloody mess was, understandably, considered sloppy, crude work; the gut pain was so excruciating that the beheading was a welcome reprieve.
 Best not screw it up.
-Also someone's gotta clean that mess up.
+Also, someone's gotta clean that mess up.

-Say you have the pain tolerance of a god and want to be especially honorable in death.
-After the first three wounds, withdraw the knife, stab yourself low in the stomach, and draw up through the previous cuts to your sternum.
-There goes the neighborhood.
+Say you have the pain tolerance of a god and want to be especially honorable.
+After the first three wounds, withdraw the blade, stab yourself low in the stomach, and draw up through the previous cuts to your sternum.

 Along with four fellow members of the Shield Society, Mishima visited a Japanese military base on some invented pretense.
 He and his followers invaded the general's office, barricaded themselves in, and appeared on a balcony above a group of soldiers.
 They unfurled a banner with a list of demands, and Mishima gave a fiery speech ordering the nullification of the post-war constitution and the reinstatement of the powers of the emperor.
 He hoped his rhetoric would inspire a coup.